neondatabase/website/content/docs/guides/grafbase.md

 ---
 title: Use Grafbase resolvers with Neon
-subtitle: Learn how to build and deploy serverless GraphQL backend with Grafbase and Neon
+subtitle: Learn how to build and deploy serverless GraphQL backends with Grafbase and Neon
 enableTableOfContents: true
 isDraft: true
 ---